-[X] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year e ended December 31, 2017 or [] Transition report pursuant to Section 13 3 or 15(d) of the Securities Exchange Act of 1934 For the transition per iod from to Commission fi ile number - 1-11353 TION OF AMERICA HOLDINGS ant as specified in its charter) Delaware 13-3757370 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 358 South Main Street, Burlington, North Carolina 27215 (Address of principal executive offices) (Zip Code) (Registrant's telephone number r, including area code) 336-229-1127 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common Stock, \$0.10 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None ndicate by check mark whether the registrant is well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
-Yes [X] No []. ndicate by check mark if the registrant is not required to file reports pursual nt to Section 13 or 15(d) of the Act.
-Yes [] No [X]. • uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports), and (2) has been subject to such filing and posted on its corporate Website, if any, every Interactive Data File required to 05 of this chapter) during the preceding 12 months (or for such shorter period tha 1
+[X] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year e ended December 31, 2018 or [] Transition report pursuant to Section 13 3 or 15(d) of the Securities Exchange Act of 1934 For the transition peri od from to Commission fi ile number - 1-11353 TION OF AMERICA HOLDINGS ant as specified in its charter) Delaware 13-3757370 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 358 South Main Street, Burlington, North Carolina 27215 (Address of principal executive offices) (Zip Code) (Registrant's telephone number r, including area code) 336-229-1127 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common Stock, \$0.10 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is well-known seasoned issues r, as defined in Rule 405 of the Securities Act.
+Yes [X] No []. indicate by check mark if the registrant is not required to file reports pursual nt to Section 13 or 15(d) of the Act.
+Yes [] No [X]. uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports), and (2) has been subject to such filing ly every Interactive Data File required to be submitted pursuant to Rule 405 of s (or for such shorter period that the registrant was required to submit such files).
+1